HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/scripts/resampling.rst

 .. note::

-    In the case of a fit done using the ``ultranest`` nested sampling sampler, the ``full_sample_size`` defaults to an internal number that might depends on the specific run.
+    In the case of a fit done using the UltraNest nested sampler, the ``full_sample_size`` defaults to an internal number that might depends on the specific run.